 6. Prevent Future Infestations

 Trapping mice is only part of the solution.
 To prevent future infestations, take steps to mouse-proof your facility.
 Seal any gaps or cracks in walls, floors, and foundations that could serve as entry points.
-Keep food stored in airtight containers, and maintain a clean environment to reduce the availability of food sources for mice.
-See more on Can Mice Climb Walls?
-A Deep Dive Into Facility Pest Control.
+Keep food stored in airtight containers, and maintain a clean environment to reduce food sources and support effective pest control in Reseda.

 Tips For Success